JUHI1511/News-Stock-Price-Prediction/README.md

 Therefore, in this project, with the analysis of daily news’ impact on stock markets, we identify some key features that could be useful in stock price prediction and propose a machine learning model to capture the dynamics of stock price trend with rich news textual information.
+# Introduction
+Stock price is closely associated with daily news.
+Positive news such as new acquisition opportunities, strong earnings reports and good management governance can increase the price of certain stocks.
+Negative news such as ineffective monetary policy, political uncertainty and natural disaster may negatively affect the whole stock market.
+Various news may lead to different reactions on stock market.
+Thus, when new information comes into public, it is important for investors to quickly identify its impact and make correct corresponding predictions on stock price.
+This project, aims to evaluate the stock trend movement and train Machine Learning model that will predict the value of the trend when the respective prospective data is entered concerning the same.
+# Overview
+* Data Segmentation and Data Cleaning
+* Exploratory Data Analysis using python’s data visualization libraries
+* Training the model based on the historical data available
+# DATASET:
+The dataset we are working on is a combination of Reddit news and the Dow Jones Industrial Average (DJIA) stock price from 2008 to 2016.
+The news dataset contains the top 25 news on Reddit of each day from 2008 to 2016.
+The DJIA contains the core stock market information for each trading day such as Open, Close, and Volume.
+The label of the dataset represents whether the stock price is increase (labeled as 1) or decrease (labeled as 0) on that day.
+The total number of days in the dataset is 1989.
+During our preliminary experiments, we split the dataset into train, validation and test.
+The train dataset contains 1526 days, around 76% of the total dataset.
+The validation and test datasets contain 85 days and 378 days respectively
+#